daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 After signing-up and signing into the Docker Store, go here: https://store.docker.com/editions/community/docker-ce-desktop-windows and click on the "Get Docker" button on the right hand side of the screen.
 Then follow the installation instructions on that screen.

-After installation, in Command Prompt type the following to ask for the version:
+After installation, restart Powershell and type the following to ask for the version:

 ```
 docker run hello-world